-A permanent resident (PR) refers to someone who has been given Singapore Permanent Residence (PR) status by the Immigration and Checkpoints Authority (ICA) of Singapore.
-They however are not full fledged citizens.
+A Permanent Resident (PR) refers to someone who has been given Singapore Permanent Residence status by the Immigration and Checkpoints Authority of Singapore (ICA).
+However, they are not full-fledged citizens.

-As a Singapore PR, he/she and their family have the right to live, work and integrate into the fabric of Singaporean society just like ordinary citizens.
-He/She will get to enjoy the freedom of moving in and out of the country without the need for additional visas and passes.
+As a Singapore PR, he/she and their family have the right to live, work and integrate into the fabric of Singapore's society just like ordinary citizens.
+He/she will get to enjoy the freedom of moving in and out of the country without the need for additional visas and passes.

-The range of benefits that a Singapore PR can enjoy includes leaving and entering the country without visa restrictions, better standing to public schooling options for children, access to more employment opportunities within the country without the hassle of requiring any work passes, financial benefits in the form of the Central Provident Fund (CPF), and ease of acquiring housing loans through local banks.
+The range of benefits that a Singapore PR can enjoy include leaving and entering the country without visa restrictions, a better standing in terms of public schooling options for their children, access to more employment opportunities within the country, and without the hassle of requiring any work passes, financial benefits in the form of the Central Provident Fund (CPF), and ease of acquiring housing loans through local banks.

-In addition, should an individual aspire to be a Singapore Citizen, maintaining their Singapore PR status is one of the only legit ways recognizable by the Singapore government to be due for consideration.
+In addition, should an individual aspire to become a Singapore Citizen, maintaining their Singapore PR status is the only way the Singapore Government will give due consideration to the Citizenship application.

-To be eligible for Singapore PR consideration, one must fall into one of the following categories :
+To be eligible for consideration for a Singapore PR, one must fall into one of the following categories :

 - Aged Parents of a Singapore Citizen

 - Employment Pass/ S Pass / Personalized Employment Pass holders